sav-che/TL-2/Authors/Duchassaing de Fontbressin, Édouard Placide {std. Duchass.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 134](https://www.biodiversitylibrary.org/item/103835#page/144/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 134](https://www.biodiversitylibrary.org/page/33260122) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Duchassaing de Fontbressin, Èdouard Placide {std.
 Duchass.}|first entry]] for this author

 ### Author

-\* Duchassaing de Fontbressin, Édouard Placide (1818-1873), Dr. med. with "Licentiat" of natural sciences, born 1 Dec 1818 in Moule on Guadeloupe, died 16 Sep 1873 in Périgord, France, medical degree in Paris, returned to practice medicine at Guadeloupe, collected 1844-1848 at St. Thomas, from 1848 at Santa Marta near Panama, stayed several years in Panama, again to Guadeloupe 1851, later in St. Thomas, returned in 1867 to France. (*Duchass.*).
+\* Duchassaing de Fontbressin, Édouard Placide (1818-1873), Dr. med. with "Licentiat" of natural sciences, born 1 Dec 1818 in Moule on Guadeloupe, died 16 Sep 1873 in Périgord, France, medical degree in Paris, returned to practice medicine at Guadeloupe, collected 1844-1848 at St. Thomas, from 1848 at Santa Marta near Panama, stayed several years in Panama, again to Guadeloupe 1851, later in St. Thomas, returned in 1867 to France.
+**Abbreviated name**: *Duchass.*

 #### Herbarium and types